Keyneloui/Online-app/README.md

 select * from Books Order By Price desc;

 #### Feature 2:List All Books based on price range from low to high
-select * from Books Order By Price asc;
+select Name,Year,Rating,Price from Books Order By Price asc;

 #### Feature 3:List All Books based on Management Category
 select * from Books where Category=Management;